fnproject/tutorials/java/UsingJavaRuntimeContext/README.md

 ## Setting Variables with Fn YAML Files
 In addition to using the CLI to set Fn variables for your `RuntimeContext`, you can set them in Fn YAML configuration files.

-### Change the Function Code
+### Create a new Function
-For this example, follow the steps (1) thru (5) above, but this time, name the function `java-envfn`.
+Next, create a new function that will display environment variables.
+Follow the steps (1) thru (5) above, but this time, name the function `java-envfn`.
 Be sure the `java-envfn` has the same parent directory as the `java-cfg-fn` function.
 (The source code for this function is included in the `code` directory for this tutorial.)
-Update the function with the following Java code:
+Update the hello function with the following Java code:

 ```java
 package com.example.fn;